PrestaShop/prestashop.github.io/news/_posts/2021-06-15-multistore-news-in-1.7.8.md

 **The new header**

 The new multistore header is displayed on Symfony pages and is more visible than the old shop context selector, still present on legacy pages.
-Merchants can find in this header everything related to the multistore and can perform several actions:
+Merchants can find in this header everything related to the multistore feature and can perform several actions:

 - Changing context through the drop-down: Select “All shops” context to apply a change to all stores, select a group of shops to apply changes to all the stores of this group, or select a specific store.
 - Changing context through the search bar with autocompletion: allows you to search and select a shop or a group quickly, this is particularly helpful if you have a lot of shops.